openhive-network/HAfAH/src/hive_fork/Readme.md

 +        db_connection.execute( SQL_CREATE_AND_REGISTER_HISTOGRAM_TABLE )
 ```

-:warning: At the moment there is no defined method to switch from non-forking application to forking one.
-This problem will be
+To switch from non-forking application to forking one all the applications' tables have to be registered in contexts using
-solved together with final solution for a method to register tables into context.
+'hive.app_register_table' method.

 ### REVERSIBLE AND IRREVERSIBLE BLOCKS